JolieeZhuu/jeometry-dash/readme.txt

 What is the purpose of the program “Jeometry Dash”?
 The purpose of Jeometry Dash is to create a fun and interesting program for students to play and use for education purposes.
-Our game allows students to learn about Object Oriented Programming, arrays, and much more.
+Our game allows students to learn about Object Oriented Programming, Java Swing/AWT, arrays, and much more.
 This way, our interactive game combines education and fun.

 How do you use “Jeometry Dash”?